pranavparikh/locks/README.md

       active: 99 + 1 local claim
       Note: client1 has not yet claimed the VM because it's taking a while to set up a tunnel or boot up the test, but we don't expire its claim for another minute and 55 seconds or so.
+```

 - Continuously ping provider for VM usage information.
 - Keep own representation of available counts
 - Handle worker traffic control requests:
-    - If VMs are available, grant them to a worker and increase our local count
+  - If VMs are available, grant them to a worker and increase our local claim count.
-    - If VMs are not available, tell the requesting worker to wait
+  - If VMs are not available, tell the requesting worker nothing is available.
+The worker will ping again later.
   - New worker VM requests get queued and have to wait until a new ping comes in indicating room.
   - A VM is only handed out after the NEXT usage ping's data comes in (hopefully allows for queueing of previous pings to take effect)

-  We fetch pings, and then actions taken since the last ping (like handing out of VMs) increment local counts.
-We can thus only hand out a new VM after a ping indicates our usage has *fallen*.
+- We fetch pings, and then actions taken since the last ping (like handing out of VMs) increment local counts.
+We can thus only
+  hand out a new VM after a ping indicates our usage has *fallen*.
+This is done by expiring local counts after some reasonable amount of time.
 This prevents us from accidentally overprovisioning the virtual machines.
-```